 269 billion emails are sent every single day, with the average user receiving about 88 daily messages.
-(1) That’s a recipe for email overload.
+It’s more important than ever to craft engaging emails.
+If your messages aren’t getting opened, try adding humor in emails.

-For that reason, it’s important, now more than ever, that your emails are engaging your customers.
-It’s true that incentives and urgency can work wonders for a campaign.
-However, a powerful marketing tool we often overlook is humor.
+While it’s true that incentives and urgency can work wonders for a email campaign, a powerful marketing tool we often overlook is humor in emails.
 When utilized properly, humor has been proven to increase consumer attention, interest and recall.
-(2)